ptrckqn/shadibeshai-website/src/pages/lab.md

         Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
     - title: Saba Salimuddin
-      sub: Master's Student (Clinical Psychology)
+      sub: Doctoral Student (Clinical Psychology)
-      image: /uploads/photo.jpeg
-      body: Saba graduated from Heriot-Watt University in Dubai with a B.Sc.
-(Hons) in Psychology with Management, and will be starting her first year as master’s student in the Clinical Psychology program.
-Her research interests include the implications of culture on the mental health and help-seeking behaviours of minority groups.
-She hopes to use this research towards the development of more inclusive practices in clinical psychology.
-    - title: Fereshteh Mehrabi
-      sub: Postdoctoral Fellow
-      image: /uploads/img_0792.jpg
+      image: /uploads/saba-2023.jpg
-      body: Fereshteh is a postdoctoral fellow at the University of Regina.
-She is currently completing her Ph.D. degree in public health and health policy at the University of Montreal.
-Her research has focused on the impact of social isolation and loneliness on physical, mental, and cognitive health outcomes, particularly among frail older adults, and how cohort trends and social change affect later-life health profiles.
-She has expertise in the quantitative analysis of longitudinal data, including latent growth trajectories.
-As a postdoctoral fellow, she will be involved in research focused on improving the mental well-being of Indigenous communities through mindfulness-based interventions.
+      body: "Saba is a doctoral student in the Clinical Psychology program.
+Her research is focused on treatment promotion through improved mental health literacy, and brief and scalable interventions. "
 alumni:
   title: Lab Alumni
   bio: